 In 2017, the legacy Mississauga Halton CCAC funded two retirement homes to support the accommodations of 21 beds whose operations supported patients designated as Alternate Level of Care ("ALC") waiting for Long-Term Care Home placement.
 This provided needed capacity to support system patient flow and maximize appropriate utilization of acute care capacity.
 HCCSS Mississauga Halton is providing accommodation funding for these beds which does not fall within the legislative scheme of the Home Care and Community Services Act, 1994 in that home and community care funding can only be used to fund the provision of direct care.
-HCCSS Mississauga Halton will review operations and intends to comply through either alternate funding arrangements and/or capacity alignment with other available services now that pandemic-related system pressures appear to be stabilizing.
+The HCCSS has reviewed operations and has provided notice to one of the retirement homes that the arrangement will conclude in December 2021.
+The HCCSS continues to monitor capacity requirements in relation to the second retirement home and to continue supporting the accommodations of 15 beds over three of this home's locations through either alternate funding arrangements and/or capacity alignment with other available services.